mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

   - `Brexit` is a dataset of Brexit poll opinions (with dates).

-  - `Dogs` is a dataset of dog body weights (in kgs) and average neck size (in cm), along with the date the dog was registered with the UK’s kennel club.

-  - `EuBalance` is a dataset of countries, the country budget balance/current-account balance, the year, and the value in billions or euros.
+  - `Balance` is a dataset of countries, the country budget balance/current-account balance, the year, and the value in billions or euros.